Vishavjit-TG/Python-for-fun/README.md

 Problem: I used everything to search for some files and then copied them and want to move to target folder for analysis.

+2. maccadressTOvendorv1.py
-2. Get a free account on macaddress[.]io and grab the API and convert multiple MAC addresses to vendor.
+Get a free account on macaddress[.]io and grab the API and convert multiple MAC addresses to vendor.
 This works better than free checks from macvendors[.]io in my investigations.

+3. maccadressTOvendorv2.py
+Convert MAC address to vendors without account creation thus free.